jake047/portfolio/README.md

 "API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
 Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API."
 from: https://www.mulesoft.com/resources/api/what-is-an-api

-PROJECT 3:
+PROJECT 3: VosViewer

+Basis of VosViewer:
 VOSviewer is a software tool for creating maps based on network data and for visualizing and exploring these maps.
 VOSviewer can be used to construct networks of scientific publications, scientific journals, researchers, research organizations, countries, keywords, or terms.
-Items in these networks can be connected by co-authorship, cooccurrence, citation, bibliographic coupling, or co-citation links
+Items in these networks can be connected by co-authorship, cooccurrence, citation, bibliographic coupling, or co-citation links.
 Although VOSviewer is intended primarily for analyzing bibliometric networks, it can in fact be used to create, visualize, and explore maps based on any type of network data.